Node Base Configuration

 Legacy Geth

-If you are running a node for an upgraded network like PNC Mainnet (but not Pinnacle Sepolia), you will also need to run Legacy Geth in order to serve historical execution traces.
+If you are running a node for an upgraded network like DEVIUM Mainnet (but not DEVIUM Sepolia), you will also need to run Legacy Geth in order to serve historical execution traces.
 Fundamentally, Legacy Geth is our old l2geth binary running against a preconfigured data directory.
 To configure Legacy Geth, follow the instructions above for using a preconfigured data directory, then execute the following command:

 It is imperative that you specify the USING_OVM=true environment variable in the command below.
 Failing to specify this will cause l2geth to return invalid execution traces, or panic at startup.